CadQuery/CQ-editor/README.md

 # CadQuery editor

 This is a fork of jmwright's fork of CadQuery/CQ-editor.
 This fork includes changes that enable dark mode for CQ-editor (see screenshot below).
-Under the Actions menu this fork also contains static builds of CQ-editor for Linux/MacOS/Windows that include the cq_gears, cq_cache, cq_warehouse, and build123d libraries.
+Under the GitHub Actions menu this fork also contains static builds of CQ-editor for Linux/MacOS/Windows that include the cq_gears, cq_cache, cq_warehouse, and build123d libraries.
 Note you need to change color preferences to enable dark mode for all panes (see Edit -> Preferences).

 ![image](https://user-images.githubusercontent.com/16868537/191054760-a2cac297-3488-48d4-b9f6-52747dffcce3.png)